 One of my defining odysseys as a child was the casual inheritance of a vast record collection from my grandfather.
 He was a staff member of the BBC Record Library, a vast vault of addiction and cornucopia, comprising shellac, vinyl, the rustle of flimsy and creased brown paper sleeves, and a gazetteer of invocation, in fact a vocabulary that means little to the digital ear – woofer, electromagnet pickups, 78rpm (in this case all with chalk marks where the record attendant had marked the entry for airplay), LPs (or long play), some of whom came wrapped in those wonderful early non-laminated sleeves, masterpieces of popular design that predated the plague of mass-produced photography.
 As a short trousered musician, I ransacked the rich assortment of pianists within this collection, and their names – Rosalyn Tureck (whose heavenly playing of Bach could of itself lead to a belief in God), Annie Fischer (whose later portraits resembling an old boot did nothing to assuage my adolescent desire to marry her), Benno Moiseiwitsch (his incurable gambling habit writ large in his playing), Wilhelm Backhaus (oh! his incontinent left hand!), Walter Gieseking (throwaway Mozart that mixed decadence with refinement), Solomon (imaginative and will-o’-the-wispish), endless names, even the hapless, Chaplinesque Paderewski (“Yes, he plays well, I suppose,” quipped one wit, “but he’s no Paderewski”) – became as familiar to me as the street names of my housing estate, but they proffered an imaginative landscape that exceeded any urban geography, and became stepping stones to a rich and promiscuous musical world.
 But the name that shone effortlessly above all other, the name that stole my heart like no other, was Dinu Lipatti.
 That he had a brief, joyful yet tragic life was yet to be discovered by me.
 But it was one recording in particular that danced before my ears and excited me beyond belief, and in this case beyond my capacity for disbelief.

-When I met first some Romanian folk (and I was reminded of my arrogance by one of my friends recently when we celebrated socially in early December last year the sixty-fifth anniversary of Lipatti’s death), I declared that I knew nothing of Romania but knew that its purpose and presence were made necessary by Dinu Lipatti.
+When I met first some Romanian folk, I declared that I knew nothing of Romania but knew that its purpose and presence were made necessary by Dinu Lipatti (I was reminded of my arrogance by one of my friends recently when we celebrated socially in early December last year the sixty-fifth anniversary of Lipatti’s death).
 It is odd that Lipatti even now is not so well known in his own country as perhaps he ought to be: his move to Switzerland made him a doubtful figure to the later Communist state, where his brother, Valentin, remarkably, was a prominent member of the Romanian secret police.
 But I maintain that Lipatti was a true gift of God as well as a remarkable musician.
-There is a sense of divine favour, certainly a framework of order to his life, a sense of order that destined his public career to be bookended by Bach’s magical chorale Jesu, Joy of Man’s Desiring: his first public recital when a child opened with this piece, and, at his last recital at the Besançon International Music Festival in September 1950, when too unwell to conclude with the programmed Chopin Waltz Op.34 No.1 (which he had started to play but did not have the strength to continue), he replaced it with the hushed serenity of Myra Hess’ arrangement of the Bach chorale.
+There is a sense of divine favour, certainly a framework of order to his life, a sense of order that destined his public career to be bookended by Bach’s chorale Jesu, Joy of Man’s Desiring: his first public recital when a child opened with this piece, and, at his last recital at the Besançon International Music Festival in September 1950, when too unwell to conclude with the programmed Chopin waltzes (he had started to play the waltz in Db major but did not have the strength to continue), he replaced it with the hushed serenity of Myra Hess’ magical arrangement of the Bach chorale.
 That we are left today with fragments of Dinu Lipatti, mere snapshots in time, a truncated musical sketch with only dots to be joined together by our imagination, does not matter.
 Just to hear momentarily the clarity and poise of his playing is enough.